bschreck/deep.sh/docs/tutorial_completers.rst

 Writing a New Completer
 =======================

-Completers are implemented as Python functions that take a :class:`Completion Context <xonsh.parsers.completion_context.CompletionContext>` object.
+Completers are implemented as Python functions that take a :class:`Completion Context <deepsh.parsers.completion_context.CompletionContext>` object.
 Examples for the context object:

 .. code-block:: python